mic-joebstl/LaserEngraver/readme.md

 This section should not be modified, as it is preconfigured for K3/K5 laser engravers.
 Other models are not supported as of now.

-- DPI: dots per inch
+- **DPI**: Dots per inch
-- WidthDots/HeightDots: width and height of the canvas
+- **WidthDots**/**HeightDots**: Width and height of the canvas
-- Type: When set to 1 (default in debug-builds), the application is in demo-mode (i.e. a mockup device is simulated).
-Select 2 (default in release-builds) for USB devices.
-Other devices are not supported yet.
+- **Type**: Set to 1 for demo-mode (default in debug-builds), which simulates a mockup device.
+Select 2 for USB devices (default in release-builds).
+Other devices are not supported.

 ### UserConfiguration
-- Culture: The application is fully localized in german `de` and english `en`.
+- **Culture**: The application is fully localized in both German (`de`) and English (`en`).
-- Theme: This setting is overwritten when selecting a theme (dark/light).
-If you wish to customize these settings, change `Theme` to `CustomTheme`, otherwise these settings will be overwritten.
+- **Theme**: This setting is overwritten when a theme (dark/light) is selected.
+If you wish to customize these settings, change `Theme` to `CustomTheme`.
+Otherwise, these settings will be overwritten.

 ### BurnConfiguration
-Specifies how the engraving should be performed.
+This section specifies how the engraving should be performed.
 All of these settings can be configured using the UI.

-## Demo
+## Demo Mode
-If you don't have a K3/K5 laser engraver or just want to try this tool out,
+If you don't have a K3/K5 laser engraver or if you just want to try out this tool,
 set the `Type` setting in the `DeviceConfiguration` section in `appsettings.json` to 1.
-This will put the application in demo-mode, i.e. simulate a mockup-device.
+This will put the application in demo mode, simulating a mockup device.